-Cacciucco alla Livornese is a tasty fish dish typical of the Livornese culinary tradition.
-Prepared with a variety of fish such as scorpion fish, palombetti, weever, moray eels, conger eels, and tub gurnard, along with cuttlefish, small octopuses, and mantis shrimp, the cacciucco is enriched with the spicy flavor of red chili pepper and the aroma of garlic.
-It is then cooked with dry white wine, fresh tomatoes, and extra virgin olive oil.
+Cacciucco alla Livornese is a flavorful fish dish typical of Livorno's culinary tradition.
+Prepared with a variety of fish such as scorpionfish, palombetti, weever fish, morays, conger eels and gurnards, together with cuttlefish, baby octopuses and mantis shrimp, the cacciucco is enhanced by the spicy flavor of red chili pepper and scented with garlic.
+It is then cooked with dry white wine, fresh ripe tomatoes and extra virgin olive oil.
 The result is a delicious and flavorful fish soup.

-Clean the fish; remove the heads from the large fish and cut them into pieces, leave the small fish whole
+Clean the fish; remove the heads from the large fish and cut them into pieces, leaving the small fish whole

-Sauté plenty of chopped garlic with the hot chili pepper in a saucepan, add the cuttlefish and small octopuses cut into large pieces, let the water they release evaporate and pour in the white wine
+Sauté in a saucepan plenty of chopped garlic together with the hot chili pepper; add the cuttlefish and baby octopuses cut into large pieces, let them absorb the water they release, and pour in the white wine

-When the wine has evaporated, add the tomatoes; once cooked, remove the cuttlefish and small octopuses from the sauce and set them aside
+When the wine has evaporated, add the tomatoes; once cooked, remove the cuttlefish and baby octopuses from the sauce and set them aside

-Place the smaller fish and heads in the pan, cook for 25 minutes, adding water when necessary; pass the fish through a food mill and add the result to the tomato sauce
+Put the smaller fish and the heads into the pot and cook for 25 minutes, adding liquid as needed; pass the fish through a food mill and add the resulting puree to the tomato sauce

-Also add the fish cut into pieces and let it simmer over low heat for about 15 minutes
+Also add the fish cut into pieces and let simmer gently for about 15 minutes

-Finally, put the cuttlefish and small octopuses back in the pan and let them cook for another 5 minutes
+Finally return the cuttlefish and baby octopuses to the pot and cook for another 5 minutes

 Prepare slices of toasted bread and rub them with garlic